Skip to main content

 Part capital and interest arrangement

-This allows you to pay the full interest on your mortgage as well as make part repayments towards your mortgage balance for the remaining term of the mortgage.
+This arrangement allows you to pay the full interest on your mortgage while also making partial payments towards the remaining balance for the remaining term of the mortgage.
 This arrangement will be reviewed on a regular basis.

-In the event that your financial circumstances improve, your repayments will be increased in line with your affordability.
-At the end of the mortgage term, any outstanding mortgage balance will be due.
+If your financial circumstances improve, your repayments will be increased to reflect this.
+At the end of the mortgage term, any remaining balance will be due.

 Important information